thatInfrastructureGuy/sqltocsvgzip/README.md

 * Concurrent multipart S3 uploads
 * Upload retries for resiliency
 * Uploading to S3 does not require local storage.
-* Consistent memory, cpu and network usage whether your database has 1 Million or 1 Trillion records.
+* Consistent memory, cpu and network usage irrespective of number of sql.Rows.

 ### Installation
 ```go